--for cultivating relationships during the pandemic; I hear so much talk about this year being divisive, but there were relationships that grew stronger for me.
-I am so grateful for those.
+-for cultivating relationships during the pandemic; I hear so much talk about how divided has been, yet there have been relationships that have grown stronger for me.
+I am extremely appreciative of those.

 -for all of you

 I’d say my bucket is overflowing.
-I am passing it to you, hoping it helps fill your bucket.
-I hope you will pass it on and keep the chain going.
+I am passing it along in the hopes that it will help you fill your bucket.
+I hope you will pass it on and continued the chain.